vpak1/Cloudie/docs/CODE_REVIEW_TEMPLATE.md

 - [x] Low

 **Impact Description:**
-> Only test-related files and documentation were added.
+> Completed project with all functionalities.
-> No production code was modified, so risk is minimal.
+> Everything was tested and all workflows running correctly, so risk is minimal.

 ---